 Mr H fractured his ankle as he was leaving a pub, when he stumbled on a defective paving stone.
 The brewery denied liability, arguing that the premises were safe, implicating Mr H in an altercation and that it was he who was at fault.

-Fall Accident Results in Twisted Ankle and £2,750 Compensation
+£2,750 Compensation for Fall Accident Resulting in Twisted Ankle

 Mrs W twisted her ankle on a defective speed hump.
 The Council admitted responsibility for the site, but put Mrs W to strict proof of her injury.
 The Council relied upon an entry in the hospital records, but it was Mrs W’s case that the entry had been wrongly made.